 The output amplifiers are capable of driving a load of 2 k Ω in parallel with 1500 pF to ground or to V_A .
-The zero-code and full-scale outputs for given load currents are available in Electrical Characteristics.
+The zero-code and full-scale outputs for given load currents are available in the Electrical Characteristics.

-8.3.3 Reference Voltage
+8.2.1.3 Reference Voltage

-The DAC124S085 uses a single external reference that is shared by all four channels.
-The reference pin, V{REFIN} , is not buffered and has an input impedance of 30 k Ω .
-TI recommends driving the V{REFIN} by a voltage source with low-output impedance.
+The DAC082S085 uses a single external reference that is shared by both channels.
+The reference pin, V{REFIN} , is not buffered and has an input impedance of 60 k Ω .
+TI recommends that V{REFIN} be driven by a voltage source with low output impedance.
 The reference voltage range is 1 V to V_A , providing the widest possible output dynamic range.